Sunni fatwas on Shias: Support

 In 2004, both Sunni and Shia scholars released the so-called 2004 Amman Message, which established some form of standards to prevent or at least discredit and counter renegade interpretations such as those made by Osama bin Laden and Abu Bakr al-Baghdadi.
 This initiative outlined who are qualified to issue fatwas or legal opinions, promoting a more conservative framework over progressive interpretations.
 The Amman Message also asserted the common beliefs of the two Islamic sects.

-Shaykh Faraz Rabbani has noted that it is not the way of Sunnis to make blanket takfir of Shias.
-He writes:
+Shaykh Faraz Rabbani has noted that it is not the way of Sunnis to make blanket takfir of Shia.
+He wrote: